h8d13/VcXsrv-Linux-Windows-Bridge/README.md

 Alternatively: RustDesk works good.

 I also found this gist which seems to be able to use the standard RDP from Windows: https://gist.github.com/valorad/7fd3e4a7fb4481f1eb77ded42a72537d
+But it's too much work for what it is.